mhaense1/SSJ_Julia_Notebook/README.md

 Additionally, I added a notebook that demonstrates the global Repeated Transition Method (RTM) by [Lee (2025)](https://hanbaeklee.github.io/Webpage/Lee_AggRepTrans_2025.pdf).
 (The author argues it to be a Sequence Space method but it doesn't use SSJs)

-To view HTML-versions of the notebook, click the links below [here](https://mhaense1.github.io/SSJ_Julia_Notebook/SSJ_notebook.html).
+To view static HTML-versions of the notebooks, click the links below.

 1. [First SSJ notebook](https://mhaense1.github.io/SSJ_Julia_Notebook/SSJ_notebook.html): Krusell and Smith (1998)-type economy from Auclert et al. (2021)